 Carsten Murawski

-Principal Investigator and Co-Director, Centre for Brain, Mind and Markets
+Principal Investigator and Director, Centre for Brain, Mind and Markets

 About Carsten

-In 2015, Carsten was one of the co-initiators of Street Finance, a program aimed at improving financial behavior and outcomes of young Victorians at an important time of transition from adolescence to adulthood, on the verge of making many major financial decisions.
-The core of the program is a final-year undergraduate subject in the Bachelor of Commerce.
-Students enrolled in the subject develop and subsequently deliver lessons on basic financial knowledge in Victorian high schools.
-The program was launched in 2015 and has reached over 1,500 high school students.
+I am of the co-initiators of Street Finance, a program aimed at improving financial behaviour and outcomes of young Victorians at a critical time of transition from adolescence to adulthood, on the verge of making many major financial decisions.
+The program's core is a final-year undergraduate subject in the Bachelor of Commerce.
+Students in the subject develop and subsequently deliver lessons on basic financial knowledge in Victorian high schools.
+The program was launched in 2015 and has reached over 2,000 high school students.
 More information about the program is available on the program page.

 Contact details